 Google Cloud and Microsoft Azure

 Similarly, Google Cloud and Microsoft Azure have similar GPU options.
-I am mentioning them here because they are popular options that you might want to consider, but I did not use either of them for serious work (maybe just a few tests in the past).
+I am mentioning them here because they are popular options that you might want to consider.

 Local GPU Machines